 - Let mixture rest for at least 5 minutes before using.

 - Tiny, wild blueberries work best.
 If using frozen, pat dry with paper towel, otherwise you will have blue pancakes.

 - If you have a griddle, use it!
 I like to use Crisco to grease the griddle.

 - Heat griddle to medium-low heat (patience, don’t try and cook the pancakes fast on high heat).

 - Spoon out approx. 1/4 cup of batter (the smaller the easier it is to handle) keeping the size consistent so they take the same time to cook.

 - Once you spoon your batter, gently spread the batter out a little so it’s even.

 - Once bubbles form on top of the pancakes, gently lift the corner to ensure they aren’t burning.

 - After you flip the pancake, the other side should only take 1-2 minutes to cook.
 Use the point of a sharp knife to make a small slit in the centre of the pancake to ensure it’s cooked all the way through.

-- Remove from griddle, lather each pancake in butter (Stirling whey butter is the best) and keep warm in a 200˚F oven.
+- Remove from griddle, lather each pancake in butter and keep warm in a 200˚F oven.